WarrantyNowVoid/jekyll-wnv/_posts/2009-03-30-a-love-story-by-scott-9d67e.md

 date: 2009-03-30 01:01:01 -0400
 author: pope
 title: "A Love Story By Scott"
-tagline: "The true measure of a webcomic\'s success is clearly measured by its ability to recycle content and slap some new text onto it, calling it a brand new comic.
+excerpt: "The true measure of a webcomic\'s success is clearly measured by its ability to recycle content and slap some new text onto it, calling it a brand new comic.
 We would never do that.
 I swear. "
 category: Comics
 tags: ["classic wnv","true love","that fish comic","skateboarding","PFFFFT NERD"]
 comments: true